sunaku/vim-shortcut/README.md

 * Use the `Shortcut` prefix (without a bang) to define brand new shortcuts.

 * Use the `:Shortcuts` command to display a searchable menu of shortcuts.

+* Use the `:Denite shortcut` command to display a searcheable menu of shourtcuts through the denite interface

 * Use the `g:shortcuts` variable to access shortcuts keys and descriptions.